‘This Is Us’ Fans Divided Over Toby & Kate’s Future In New Instagram Share

-Fans of This Is Us appear divided over the future of characters Toby and Kate in a new Instagram share on the series’ social media site where the couple is seen discussing their future.
+Fans of This Is Us appear divided over what may happen with characters Toby and Kate, as viewers react to a new Instagram share on the series’ social media site that shows the couple discussing their future.

-The couple, who have endured a difficult adjustment in their personal relationship as they deal with their son Jack’s blindness, have weathered even more difficulties this season as they drift further apart both emotionally and physically.
+The pair, who have endured a difficult adjustment in their personal relationship as they deal with their son Jack’s blindness, have weathered even more difficulties this season as they drift further apart, both emotionally and physically.

-In anticipation of tonight’s episode titled “The Cabin” where Kate’s episode concludes and the series moves forward into present-time struggles for the big three, the show shared a video to Instagram of Toby and Kate during an episode that aired one week ago.
+In anticipation of tonight’s episode, titled “The Cabin,” where Kate’s story concludes and the series moves forward into present-day struggles for the big three, the show shared a video to Instagram of Toby and Kate from an episode that aired one week ago.

 In the scene, Kate stood up to her husband and asked him if he could be the man their family needs moving forward.